Jargon Busting: Staircasing

 While you’ll need to check the terms of your lease for any potential restrictions to the process, you are generally given the opportunity to staircase three times in your home.
 These will often need to be bought in chunks of 10% or more, and the final share you buy will need to bring you to the maximum share you are allowed to purchase.
 It is therefore sensible from a financial point of view to staircase in the largest steps that you can manage.

-If you decide to staircase to 100%, you become the outright owner of your property and no longer pay any rent, just your mortgage.
+If you decide to staircase to 100%, you become the outright owner of your property and no longer pay any rent, just your mortgage and any service charges.
 At this stage, if you wish to sell, you’re no longer required to give your housing association the opportunity to market the property first.

 For more information on Shared Ownership and Staircasing, check out our other pages below: